island-is/island.is/libs/portals/core/README.md

 }
 ```

-All libraries are implemented by defining an interface that gets loaded into portals on startup.
-This interface defines four aspects about the library:
+All libraries are implemented by defining an interface loaded into portals on startup.
+This interface specifies two key aspects:

-- Name - The name of the library
+- **Name:** The library's name.
-- Routes - A function that returns an array of routes
+- **Routes:** A function returning an array of routes.

 ### Routes

-Routes function returns an array of routes.
+The routes function returns an array of routes.

 ```typescript
 export interface PortalModuleProps {